Bangladesh Civil Service

-Bangladesh Civil Service (বাংলাদেশ সিভিল সার্ভিস), popularly known by its acronym BCS, is the civil service of Bangladesh.
-Civil service in the Indian subcontinent originated from the Imperial Civil Service which was the elite higher civil service of the British Empire in India during British rule, in the period between 1858 and 1947.
+Bangladesh Civil Service (BCS) is the civil service of Bangladesh.
+Civil service in the Indian subcontinent originated from the Imperial Civil Service, which was the elite higher civil service of the British Empire in India during British rule, in the period between 1858 and 1947.
 After the partition of 1947, East Bengal became a province of Pakistan, and the successor to the Imperial Civil Service in Pakistan was Central Superior Services.
-After the independence of Bangladesh in 1971, it became known as Bangladesh Civil Service by an ordinance from the then President Sheikh Mujibur Rahman.
+After the independence of Bangladesh in 1971, it became known as the Bangladesh Civil Service by an ordinance from the then President Sheikh Mujibur Rahman.

-Bangladesh Public Service Commission (BPSC) is the main policy setting and recruitment body of BCS.
+Bangladesh Public Service Commission (BPSC) is the main policy-setting and recruitment body of BCS.
 BCS has 26 cadres.
 In Bangladesh's parliamentary democracy, elected representatives, known as ministers, are ultimately responsible for running the administration.
 But the handful of ministers cannot be expected to deal personally with the manifold problems of modern administration.
 Thus, ministers set the policy, and civil servants implement it.